Mīria George (Ngāti Kearoa, Ngāti Tuara | Tumutevarovaro, Enuamanu, Kuki ‘Ārani) is a poet, and writer, director, producer of theatre and film.

 Her first stage play, the award winning Oho Ake premiered in Wellington in 2004, produced by Tawata Productions.
 In 2007, Mīria made her international debut as a playwright.
-Her work includes and what remains, Urban Hymns, Sunset Road, The Vultures, The Night Mechanics and Fire In The Water, Fire In the Sky.
+Her work includes and what remains, Urban Hymns, Sunset Road, The Vultures, The Night Mechanics and fire in the water, fire in the sky.

-In 2017, Mīria was the Fulbright-Creative New Zealand Pacific Writer in Residence at University of Hawai’i, Mānoa and won the Bruce Mason Playwriting Award.
+In 2017, Mīria was the Fulbright-Creative New Zealand Pacific Writer in Residence at University of Hawai’i, Mānoa and won the Bruce Mason Playwriting Prize.

-In 2021, as part of Tawata Productions’ current programme, Mīria has created and directed Big Hair, Don’t Care, a digital kōrero that celebrates and innovates conversations with Māori, Pasifika and women of Colour artists of theatre and film.
-Big Hair, Don’t Care will be published online throughout Tawata’s social media platforms.
+In 2022, as part of Tawata Productions’ current programme, Mīria created and directed Big Hair, Don’t Care, a web-series that celebrates and innovates conversations with Māori, Pasifika and women of colour artists of theatre and film.

 Alongside Hone Kouka, Mīria is the co-founder and co-director of Māori, Pacific and international Indigenous theatre and dance platform, Kia Mau Festival.